giellalt/giellalt.github.io/infra/HowToAddANewLanguage.md

 - add webhook for Zulip<br/>
   To make sure that GitHub activities are logged in Zulip.
-Copy the webhook data from another existing repo, and just change the channel (you probably need to create the channel in Zulip first)
+Copy the webhook data from another existing repo, and just change the channel parameter (you need to create the channel in Zulip first if it does not already exist; channel name should be the ISO 639-3 code for the language; setting up a new Zulip channel requires admin rights)
 - set a description — manually using the GitHub web interface, or using gut (see higher up on this page)
 - set a website — same as previous
 - [add topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics).